mairie-de-paris/franceocr/training/README.md

 ## Utilities

-Two utility scripts are provided.

 ### `make_box.py`

 `make_box.py` is a Python script which helps bootstrap box files.

 Provided a tiff image of a string, the x-coordinate of the first letter and the string, the script generates a box file associated to the tiff.
-It generally requires manual modifications of the box file with `jTessBoxEditor` to better fit the individual letters.

-### `box_editor.sh`

-`box_editor.sh` is a simple script which launches `jTessBoxEditor`.

-It expects the binary to sit in a sibling folder of this repository.

-`jTessBoxEditor` is a graphical tool to edit box files.
+E.g. `python make_box.py to_process/eng.franceocr53.exp0.tif 0 "PARIS (75)"`